Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Genus 1 fibrations

-Moreover, we remark that a similar result was already proved by C\u{a}ld\u{a}raru \cite[\S4]{caldararu:thesis}.
-Indeed, suppose that $X \to Y$ is smooth and let $J \to Y$ be the relative jacobian.
+Moreover, we note that a similar result was already proved by C\u{a}ld\u{a}raru \cite[\S4]{caldararu:thesis}.
+Indeed, suppose that $X \to Y$ is a smooth elliptic fibration and let $J \to Y$ be the relative jacobian.
 There is an element $\alpha$ in $\Br(J)$ giving the obstruction to $J \to Y$ to be a fine moduli space for degree zero relative line bundles on $X \to Y$.
 By considering the $\alpha$-twisted Poincar\'e line bundle on $X \times_Y J$, one gets an equivalence $\Db(X) \simeq \Db(J,\alpha)$.
 That the triviality of $\alpha$ is equivalent to the existence of a section of $X \to Y$ is detailed in \cite[\S4]{caldararu:thesis} and arises from the fact that the image of $\alpha$ under the canonical map $\Br(J) \to \Sha(J/Y)$ coincides with the class of $X\to Y$.

-\begin{question}[See Question~\ref{question4}] Let $X \to Y$ be an elliptic fibration arising as the generic relative complete intersection of two quadric surface bundles over a scheme with linear span quadric fibration $Q \to T$ and relative jacobian $J \to Y$. \begin{enumerate} \item Is $\omega$ the same class as $\beta$? \item Suppose the morphism $X \to Y$ is smooth.
+\begin{question}[See Question~\ref{question4}] Let $X \to Y$ be a smooth genus 1 fibration arising as the generic relative complete intersection of two quadric surface fibrations.
+Let $J \to Y$ be the jacobian fibration and $T \to S \to Y$ the discriminant cover of the linear span.
 Are $J \to Y$ and $T \to Y$ related (or at least their Brauer groups)?
-If so, are the classes $\alpha$, $\beta$, and $\omega$ related? \end{enumerate} \end{question}
+If so, are the classes $\alpha$, $\beta$, and $\omega$ related (or possibly coincide)? \end{question}